Lenchik1912/Lenchik1912/README.md

 ## What You'll Find Here

-This repository serves as a **landing space** for my creative tech journey.
+This repository serves as a **landing space** for my journey.
 Expect to find:

 - **Design experiments** blending code and aesthetics
 - **Learning logs** as I explore new technologies